Mika Letters

 Many folks use programming languages and if restricted to the Mika letters in typing will find a problem in typing the reserved/key words; a full keyboard is needed.
 This limitation especially comes from the recent dropping of f and w impacting if, while and false.
 Finding programming languages or specification languages that do not require letters in keywords might be interesting.
 Some might require some UNICODE characters.

-However, documentation can be done in Markdown where the Mika letters are just fine.
+However, documentation can be done in Markdown (common) where the Mika letters are just fine.

 TL;DR